songjun-wu/eco_iso_sylka/Documentation/source/Keywords.rst

    :header: "Keyword", "Type", "Description"
    :widths: 35, 5, 55

   *TS\_mask* , Map file name , Map identifying cells for which state variables will be reported.
-Map should be zero every=where expect for target cells. which are identified with integer IDs (`\geq 1`).
+Map should be zero every=where expect for target cells\, which are identified with integer IDs (=1).
 A maximum of 32 cells can be reported.

 Time series report switches
 ---------------------------
 Written outputs file are time series tables, at cells identified in *TS\_mask*.

-..csv-table:: \-
+.. csv-table:: \-
    :header: "Keyword", "Units", "Description", "File name"
    :widths: 35, 5, 55, 5